ptarmiganlabs/ctrl-q/README.md

   -h, --help                         display help for command
 ```

-The next example will export apps (including the data in them) that have either of two different tags set, plus two apps identified by app id.
+The next example will

+- Export apps (including the data in them) that have either of two different tags set, plus two apps identified by app id.
-If the QVF files exist a confirmation text will be shown for each existing app.
+- If the QVF files exist a confirmation text will be shown for each existing app.
-The name of the QVF files will be `<app name>_<exportdate>.qvf`.
+- The name of the QVF files will be `<app name>_<exportdate>.qvf`.
-QVF files will be stored in a subdirectory `qvf-export`.
+- QVF files will be stored in a subdirectory `qvf-export`.
-An Excel file will be created, containing select metadata about the apps.
+- An Excel file will be created, containing select metadata about the apps.

 ```
 .\ctrl-q.exe app-export `